MAXIMAL KAYAK STABILITY THROUGH OPTIMAL DESIGN

 WHY IS LATERAL STABILITY SO IMPORTANT?

-Lateral stability is a key factor in kayaking and kayak fishing since it enables prevention of accidents as well as increases the well being of kayakers and kayak fishermen.
+Lateral stability is a key factor in kayaking and kayak fishing, since increases the safety and well being of kayakers and kayak fishermen, as well as their performance.

-This article explains the basic terms used in kayak design in the context of stability, and how the patented W kayak offers a degree of lateral stability previously thought to be unattainable in kayaks.
+This article explains the basic terms used in kayak design in the context of stability, and how the patented Wavewalk kayaks deliver lateral stability that exceeds the stability that any other kayak and small boat offers.

 PRIMARY (INITIAL) AND SECONDARY STABILITY

-Primary (Initial) stability refers to what the kayak feels like when used in flat water – Does the kayak convey a basic sense of ease and confidence as far as its stability goes?
+Primary (Initial) stability refers to what the kayak feels like when used in flat water – Does the kayak convey to its users a basic sense of confidence as far as its stability goes?

-Secondary stability refers to how easy it is to stabilize and control the kayak once it’s already heeled, or generally speaking in adverse conditions where it is either constantly and/or suddenly being tilted on its side – either because of an external force or because of something the kayaker did.
+Secondary stability refers to how easy it is to stabilize and control the kayak once it’s already heeled, or generally speaking in adverse conditions where it is either constantly and/or suddenly being tilted on its side – either because of an external force or because of something that a user did.

 Both primary and secondary stability are important but while primary stability relates mainly to how the kayak passengers feels, secondary stability is what mostly affects their safety and performance in paddling and fishing.

-Any further discussion about these terms would be futile without determining who’s inside the boat, since in most cases the passenger weighs several times more than the kayak itself, and he/she is the key factor that affects the way the boat reacts to destabilizing forces, whether external or internal.
+Any further discussion about these terms would be futile without determining who’s inside the kayak, since in most cases the passenger weighs several times more than the kayak itself, and he/she is the key factor that affects the way the vessel reacts to destabilizing forces, whether external or internal.

-Flat water racing kayaks can be as 18″ or 19″ narrow, while some fishing kayaks have a beam that’s over 40″.
-The first are designed for use by highly skilled and relatively small kayakers that can’t stabilize such kayaks without keeping their paddle in the water, while the latter are required to offer good stability mostly to bigger and less skilled paddlers that occasionally happen to be fighting big and strong fish, and often stand up in their kayak when paddling and fishing if they happen to be using W fishing kayaks.
+Flat water racing kayaks can be as 18″ or 19″ narrow, while some fishing kayaks can be over 40″ wide.
+The first are designed for use by highly skilled and relatively small sized kayakers that can’t stabilize such kayaks without keeping their paddle in the water, while the latter are required to offer good stability mostly to bigger and less skilled paddlers that occasionally happen to be fighting big and strong fish, and often stand up in their kayak when paddling and fishing if they happen to be using Wavewalk fishing kayaks.

-Therefore,primary stability has much to do with comfort and secondary stability is what helps you from getting your kayak overturned in real life conditions, whether you’re surfing with it in five foot waves or fighting a big and powerful fish.
+Therefore, primary stability has much to do with comfort, and secondary stability is what helps you from getting your kayak overturned in real life conditions, when an external force or your own actions work to shift the kayak’s Center of Gravity (CG) sideways.

 HOW TO MAXIMIZE KAYAK STABILITY?

-The most effective method is applied in the patented W kayaks, and it consists of minimizing the destabilizing effect of the kayaker’s weight on the kayak in traditional (monohull) kayaks, and making use of this weight and other attributes in W kayaks.
-In order for this method to be effective this weight needs to be applied as low as possible, preferably much lower than the waterline, that is below the surface.
+The most effective stabilization method is applied in the patented Wavewalk kayaks, and it consists of minimizing the destabilizing effect of the kayaker’s own weight on the kayak.
+In order for this method to be effective, this weight needs to be applied as low as possible, preferably much lower than the waterline, that is below the water surface.

 In traditional, monohull, sit-in kayaks the designer who wants to apply this method would try to lower the kayaker’s center of gravity (CG) by designing a deeper hull and placing the kayaker’s lowest parts as closely as possible to the bottom of the kayak.

-In this case the designer’s efforts will be limited by the fact that traditional kayaks must have a shallow draft or else they won’t offer sufficient free board, and by the modern kayaker’s need for a padded seat, which places him/her at about a couple of inches distance higher than the hull’s lowest point.
+In this case the designer’s efforts will be limited by the fact that traditional kayaks must have a shallow draft or else they won’t offer sufficient free board, and by the modern kayaker’s need for a padded and/or high seat, which places him/her higher than the hull’s lowest point.

 This approach is mostly passive and regards the kayaker as a load having certain physical properties such as height, width and weight.